 I first met Kirsty Kerr at the end of 2016, when I started speaking to Husk Coffee and Creative Space (based in Limehouse) about joining their Continuum programme for the following year.
 Many people know Husk for its great coffee, gallery area, and the regular events it runs, but many don’t know that it also houses artist studios in the floor below.
 For a long time these rooms were used for storage and were worse for wear, and it was Kirsty who aided in their transformation to studios, and helped set up the artist residency programme for their use.
 Husk had had artists in residence before, most notably Alastair Gordon, Daniel Curtis and Michael Dryden co-directed the gallery space, but it didn’t have a specific programme in place.
 Kirsty played a pivotal part in helping to set up the programme that I then joined.
 Each artist gets free studio space to use as they wish, the chance to participate in regular crits and collaborative work, and a four week solo show at the end of their stay.
 I was at Husk from January – August 2017, and artists who leave Husk stay friends with the place for life (I literally went to their Easter party last week).

 When I first met Kirsty she was working in an operational capacity; organising crits, exhibitions and outreach work in the form of Husk’s creative nights.
 In 2017 she officially left this role for pastures new, and in the process of this was given the chance to be an artist in residence herself.
 We got to be studio neighbours for a little while and, having been a fan of her work since I met her, I was really excited that she was going to have her own solo show in 2018.
 It was only when I actually saw the show, titled Shards & Seams, in February that I saw how much it connected to the sustainability work I was doing too.
 Just like the zero waste principles that avoid throwing things away and creating unnecessary waste, Kirsty’s work is focused on repurposing, rehoming and reintroducing life into the things that many would see as beyond broken.
-As zero wasters get creative in their reusing of old objects, so Kirsty has often found ways to give old things new identities and uses.
+As zero waste living prompts us to get creative in their reusing of old objects, so Kirsty has often found ways to give old things new identities and uses.

 Seeing as I count Kirsty as a very close friend, I don’t know how I didn’t realise this sooner.
 Her main interests have always been around brokenness and restoration; taking what others would see as accidents and putting them centre stage as the art instead.
 Through her time at Husk she gained a reputation for broken things like a magnet.
 If a plate smashed, you gave it to Kirsty.
 Spilled some paint?
 Probably call Kirsty.
 Find something random and you don’t know what to do with it?
 Kirsty might take it.
 She ran regular public Kintsugi workshops, teaching the Japanese art of repairing broken ceramics with gold, and truly honed the art of making broken things beautiful.